by Janis / 16 comments - Orginally published:6th September 2019

 The Torre del Oro from across the Guadalquivir river

-Plaza de España is one of my favourite places in Seville, it’s so stunning.
-I just love strolling around the perimeter of the semi-circular plaza, discovering all about Spain’s fascinating regions, which are scattered north, south, east and west across the country.
+Plaza de España is one of my favourite places in Seville; it's so stunning.
+I love strolling around the perimeter of the semi-circular plaza, discovering all about Spain's fascinating regions, which are scattered north, south, east and west across the country.
 Each little alcove is decorated in beautiful Spanish ceramic tiles depicting the capital of its region and what that Province is famed for.

 One of the features of the Plaza de España in Seville is the tiled alcoves for each of the regions of Spain.
 This is the one for the Canaries.
 The primary colours of the tiles are blue & yellow with a scene depicting from the area taking centre spot.